MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-summary-dashboard.md

 - Spanish

 > [!NOTE]
-> While topic discovery is not prevented and still possible in languages that are not listed above, there may be differences in experience for users who leverage topics in unsupported languages.
+> While topic discovery is enabled and still possible in languages that are not listed above, there may be differences in experience for users who leverage topics in unsupported languages.

-### See Also
+### See also

 [Conversation dashboard](oc-conversation-dashboard.md)
 [Dashboard overview](customer-service-analytics-insights-csh.md)